Reducing Multipath

 - Stack the antennas horizontally by placing two identical antennas on a

-has made the biggest improvement in multipath reduction.
-Stacking also
+made the biggest improvement in multipath reduction.
+Stacking also requires

-requires that you adjust the vertical and horizontal angle with even greater
+that you adjust the vertical and horizontal angle with even greater precision.

-precision.
-I have found vertical angle should be within one degree and
+I have found vertical angle should be within one degree and horizontal angle

-horizontal angle within two degrees for best results.
-The weaker the station
+within two degrees for best results.
+The weaker the station the more critical

 - Move to a different location.
 If you are moving, check with some locals